dndubins/QuickStats/Readme.txt

 median(samples[],m);       // the median of elements in samples[m]
 mode(samples[],m,epsilon); // the mode of elements in samples[m].
 This function returns a zero if there is no mode.
+                           // epsilon is the tolerance of accepting measurements as being equal. gmdn(samples[],m,epsilon); // the geothmetic meandian of elements in samples[m].
+See: https://xkcd.com/2435/
-                           // epsilon is the tolerance of accepting measurements as being equal. slope(x[],samples[],m);	   // slope of linear regression dsamples/dx intercept(x[],samples[],m);// intercept of linear regression dsamples/dx filternan(samples[],m);    // filter nan and inf values out of a 1-dimensional array (destructive void function)
+                           // epsilon is the tolerance of accepting measurements as being equal.
+slope(x[],samples[],m);	   // slope of linear regression dsamples/dx
+intercept(x[],samples[],m);// intercept of linear regression dsamples/dx
+filternan(samples[],m);    // filter nan and inf values out of a 1-dimensional array (destructive void function)